scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 | SCION-specific attributes (see [](#specatt)) | `id-kp-root` MUST be included |  |                       | Regular voting cert: `id-kp-regular` MUST be included.<br> Sensitive voting cert: `id-kp-sensitive` MUST be included |
 {: #table-5 title="extKeyUsage extension - Specifications per certificate type"}

-**Note**: the use of `extKeyUsage` in Root certificates renders them incompatible with standard TLS handshakes according to {{RFC5280}}, because the `id-kp-serverAuth` attribute is not set.
+Note that the use of `extKeyUsage` in Root certificates renders them incompatible with standard TLS handshakes according to {{RFC5280}}, because the `id-kp-serverAuth` attribute is not set.
 While current implementations follow what described in this document, the use of `extKeyUsage` should be revised in future protocol iterations.

 #### SCION-Specific Key Purposes {#specatt}